RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/preprocessing-workflow.rst

 +--------+-----------+-----------+---------------------------+

 .. warning:: **Please ensure that you do not replace any tabulator symbols with spaces while changing this file.**
-.. note:: For simplicity, we provided a ready-to-use sample file *fastq-samples.tsv*.

 Next, we are going to set up the *config.yaml*.